Constraining the KRZ deformation parameters I: limits from supermassive black hole X-ray data: Discussion

 From Fig.~\ref{f-contour}, we see that the deformation parameters $\delta_3$, $\delta_4$, and $\delta_6$ are poorly constrained: eventually, their constraints are set by the boundaries of the regular spacetime region rather than by our fits.
 In order to figure out whether better data than those available can constrain these parameters or whether the reflection spectrum is not very sensitive to these deformations from the Kerr metric, we simulated a 300~ks simultaneous observation of MCG--06--30--15 with the X-IFU instrument on board of \textsl{Athena} \cite{Nandra:2013jka} and the LAD instrument on board of \textsl{eXTP} \cite{Zhang:2016ach}.
 We note that X-IFU/\textsl{Athena} has an exquisite energy resolution in the iron line region (at the level of 2.5~eV, while the Pn energy resolution is around 150~eV) and LAD/\textsl{eXTP} covers a wide energy band to include the Compton hump: a simultaneous observation of these two instruments is supposed to be particularly suitable for the study of reflection features and will represent the counterpart of what we can do today with \textsl{XMM-Newton} and \textsl{NuSTAR}.
 The input values used in the simulations are the best-fit values found in the previous section (but setting $\delta_i = 0$) for the low flux state, which is the state in which the reflection spectrum is more prominent and should thus more easily constrain the deformation parameters.
-The results of our simulations are summarized in Fig.~\ref{f-simu}, where we see the constraints on the BH spin and of the three deformation parameters.
+The results of our simulations are summarized in Fig.~\ref{f-simu}, where we see the constraints on the BH spin and of the three deformation parameters\footnote{We note that the fit for $\delta_3$ (top-left panel of Fig.~\ref{f-simu}) does not seem to recover the Kerr solution well even if the input model assumes the Kerr metric ($\delta_3 = 0$).
+We investigated the reason and it seems related to the combination of the complicated absorption model of the source and the response of the instruments.
+Repeating the simulation without absorbers, we find the situation in the top-right panel of Fig.~\ref{f-simu}, which is the result that we would expect from a simulation.}.
 As we can see, even an optimistic observation with the next generation of X-ray mission cannot constrain these deformation parameters well.
 We thus conclude that XRS, or at least XRS when applied to a source with the properties of MCG--06--30--15, is unsuitable to test the deformations produced by the parameters $\delta_3$, $\delta_4$, and $\delta_6$.
 Other techniques, or other sources with different properties, are necessary.